-Peer pressure to make a change is not enough; you need to turn it into a well-defined goal.
+Peer pressure to create a resolution alone is not enough, you need to turn it into a well defined goal.
 Most of us know about SMART goals, but then forget to think about each element.
-Let's get you setting SMARTER GOALS.
+Let's get you setting SMARTER GOALS

-TIME BOUND means we have a time scale to achieve.
+- We need a goal which is SPECIFIC.
+It's clear on what we want to achieve.
+If we are you looking for a new job we need to be clear on what job. - It needs to be MEASURABLE, we need to know where we start from so we can monitor progress.
+Getting the new job is a clear measure of success but we need to break it down into sub steps such as: revise our CV, gather information on the current challenges in the industry etc.

+- The goal has to be ACHIEVABLE

+Whilst stretch goals can be perfect, perhaps you need to set the smaller steps, firstly to get a job as a Marketing Assistant, then Marketing Executive as you work towards being a Marketing Director. - It also has to be REALISTIC most things are possible if we set our minds to them and focus, but if we find science confusing will we ever pass the exams to qualify as a nutritionist?
+Are there better alternatives? - TIME BOUND means we have a time scale to achieve.
 Talk to people and get a sense of how long it will take to move from x to y.
-Get clear on all the sub steps and create a time line.

-The goals should also be EXCITING: it should have personal meaning for us.
+Get clear on all the sub steps and create a time line. - The goals should also be EXCITING, it should have personal meaning for us.
 It has to be something that we want to do.
-Make sure it makes you want to get on and get there.

-Finally it should be RECORDED we need to write it down and monitor progress, get your goal, and all the sub goals written down and in your diary, on your phone, on the wall ...
+Make sure it makes you want to get on and get there. - Finally it should be RECORDED we need to write it down and monitor progress, get your goal, and all the sub goals written down and in your diary, on your phone, on the wall ...

+Activity

+A resolution is not enough - set SMARTER Goals

-Write your goal down here and then review
+Write your goal down and then review: